Macrometacorp/docs/docs/cep/query-guide/functions/core/frequency.md

 title: frequency (Aggregate Function)
 ---

-Counts the number of occurrences of different values of a given attribute without needing to use GROUP BY {attribute}
+Counts the number of occurrences of different values of a given attribute without needing to use `GROUP BY {attribute}`.

 ## Syntax